Skip to cookie consent Skip to main content

 When the mitral valve doesn’t close properly, blood flows backward through the valve toward the lungs.
 This condition is called mitral valve regurgitation, sometimes known as mitral insufficiency.
 It is one of the most common forms of heart valve disease.

-These procedures are typically performed by a team that includes structural heart specialists and cardiac surgeons, working together to determine the best approach for each patient.
+These procedures are performed by a team of structural heart specialists and cardiac surgeons working together to provide the safest and most effective treatment available.

 Who is a candidate for minimally invasive mitral valve repair surgery?